raisely/NoHarm/README.md

 * does not imply directly or indirectly that such a derivative is supported by the original licence creators or users, <!-- [?] discuss -->

 you are allowed to use the text of the Do No Harm Licence according to the terms of the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/legalcode) ([summary](https://creativecommons.org/publicdomain/zero/1.0/)).
+If copied verbatim without any modifications, the Do No Harm Licence may be used and re-distributed according to CC0 without any further restrictions (like having to change the title).